 Wouldn’t be the first time I’ve seen trouble on this trail.

+Around Wade, the steep wooded hills of southern Missouri rose to where they would edge onto Arkansas Territory.
+It was lush and green, with creeks running every which way around here.
+Wade had been thinking that even the air changed as soon as he rode into Barry County.

+Home.
+Finally.

-The young man reached up to push a lock of ragged, dark brown hair out of the way of his sight.
+The young man reached up to push a lock of ragged, dark brown hair out of his face.
 His gray eyes caught the sun.
+Golden-headed and tall Aspen trees lined the hills that Wade was following, their branches quivering in the prairie winds.
+Their sun-burnt leaflitter crunched on the narrow trail under Charger’s hooves.
+At the end of the trail, a rise of land broke through the tree’s, and it was here that the riders were waiting.

-There were three of them up ahead; three riders with heavy cloaks and hats not unlike the straight-brimmed hat the twenty-five year old wore himself.
+There were three riders up ahead; all with heavy cloaks and hats not unlike the straight-brimmed hat the twenty-five year old Wade wore himself.
 Wade couldn’t see rifles, but that didn’t mean these men didn’t have guns.

-The Colonel had warned them all that the road back was littered with deserters and low lifes who ‘wanted nothing better than to take your out-pay with them’.
-That was probably the only piece of good advice that Nash had ever heard the Colonel give any of them, to be honest.
+The colonel had warned them all that the road back was littered with deserters and low lifes who “wanted nothing better than to take your out-pay with them”.
+If he was being honest, that was probably the only piece of good advice that Nash had ever heard the colonel give any of them.

-A wave of nausea and frustration and contempt rose in Wade’s throat.
+A wave of nausea and frustrated contempt rose in Wade’s throat.
 He’d had enough of this.
 Of living every day wondering if it was going to be his last.
-The sudden memory of cannon boom and screaming horses ran through his mind.
+The sudden memory of cannons booming and screaming horses ran through his mind.
 Gettysburg.
 It had been a charnel house.

 But it wasn’t here.
 It wasn’t now.